 If you're not covered through MSP, your first step is to make contact with a midwifery clinic and discuss with them the option of paying for your care privately.
 Midwives can set costs for services in various circumstances, but they cannot charge you more than they bill the government.
 Those rates are outlined on the MSP website.

 Without health care coverage, you may be responsible for additional costs, including supplies, laboratory tests and blood work, ultrasound scans, or any hospital or physician charges including the costs associated with hospital births.
 You are usually required to pay a deposit to the hospital in advance of your birth.

 The midwifery model of practice in British Columbia supports the needs of expectant families in all contexts.
+Midwives can help newcomers to Canada make community connections and access available resources and programs.
 With their extensive training, midwives provide a level of care that is safe, individualized and accessible.

-Midwives share a common philosophy that all people, regardless of circumstances, have a right to accessible, comprehensive midwifery services.
-They provide care without discriminating on the basis of ethnicity, political or religious beliefs, marital status, age, gender orientation, physical or mental ability.
+Midwives share a common philosophy that all people have a right to accessible, comprehensive midwifery services.
+They provide care without discriminating on the basis of race, ethnicity, political or religious beliefs, immigrant status, marital status, age, gender, sexual orientation, physical or mental ability.